jose-a-sa/fcup-thesis/README.md

 2. **_Examiner Page:_** Page with for the examiner to sign and make the necessary comments.
 To be included in the final thesis as the 2st page.
 3. **_Disk Template:_** Printing template for disk.
 4. **_Disk Cases:_** Front/back cover of the disk case.
-5. **_Book Cover:_** Special page to be printed when assembling a booklet version of the thesis.
+5. **_Booklet Cover:_** Special page to be printed when assembling a booklet version of the thesis.
 Spine width is adjustable.

 ## File organization